Szymon-Michalak/iOS-Resources/blog/WhatAreTheHigherOrderFunctionsInSwift.md

 var input = [ 1 , 2 , 3 , 4 , 5 ]

 for i in 0 ..<input.count {
   input[i] = input[i] * 2
 }

 // `input` now equals [2, 4, 6, 8, 10]
 ```

 However, we've immediately run into a problem.
 What happens if we want to access the original values ininput?
-We can no longer retrievethose values.
+We can no longer retrieve those values.

-By changinginput, we’ve used imperative programmingwhich is a paradigm in which executed statements change the state of the program.
+By changing input, we’ve used imperative programming which is a paradigm in which executed statements change the state of the program.
 In contrast, functional programming ensures that no changes are made to the existing state of the application and no side-effects are introduced.

 You'll be able to find a more rigorous mathematical definition of functional programming elsewhere, but simply speaking the goal is:

 - Avoid mutability wherever possible.
 - Use functions as the building blocks of functionality.
 In other words, try to compose functions wherever possible.